WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 However, option 1 allows the issuer to see, log, monitor (etc.) a specific certificate.
 They would be able to see what IP address, origin, etc. was trying to verify a specific individual's certificate and then infer certain things.

-Since option 2 pulls an entire list of revocation events, it does not reveal to the issuer who is getting verified, but it does reveal to verifiers every revocation event they have ever made and why.
+Option 2 pulls an entire list of revocation events, which means that it does not reveal to the issuer who is getting verified, but it does reveal to verifiers every revocation event they have ever made and why.
 In the case of a large revocation list, the verifier may have to wait for all of the revocations to get processed and retrieved.

 There has not been a very good consensus yet on what method of revocation/status lists should be used for Verifiable Credentials, and thus there are no standards yet.
 Ideally, there is a generic `RevocationServiceEndpoint` not specific to Blockcerts revocation lists, but that does not conflict with other methods that might be created.
 We suggest that we label this as a Blockcerts-specific revocation endpoint.